diegoulloao/nvim-file-location/README.md

 ```

-Simple Nvim plugin that copies the exact file location where the cursor is 😼 - Written in Lua.
+/ Simple nvim plugin that copies the exact file location where the cursor is · written in lua 😼 /

 ---